squid-cache/squid-cache.github.io/Features/SmpScale.rst

  * DNS caches (ipcache and fqdncache),
  * SNMP stats (there is an active project to allow such sharing),
  * helper processes and daemons,
+ * delay pools,
  * SSL session cache,
  * secure cache manager statistics (detailed [[Features/CacheManager#SMP_considerations|elsewhere]]).

 Cache indexes are shared without copying.
 Other shared information is usually small in terms of RAM use and is essentially copied to avoid locking and associated performance overheads.

 === Why processes?
 Aren't threads better? ===